Blotter: Rowan County man charged with abusing disabled person - Salisbury Post

 • A man overdosed Tuesday in the 500 block of North Enochville Avenue in Kannapolis.

-• A woman reported a stolen catalytic converter Tuesday in the 1500 block of Organ Church road in Salisbury.
+• A woman reported a stolen catalytic converter Tuesday in the 1500 block of Organ Church Road in Salisbury.

 • A man overdosed Tuesday in the 7000 block of Old Mocksville Road in Salisbury.